oddsun/oddsun.github.io/docs/_posts/2021-01-22-i3lock+xautolock+sleep.md

 ```
 Note that quotes must be used for the `i3lock` commands for this to work.
 Moreover, `i3lock` only seems to take `png` files as input.

 All done right?
 Ha.
 Soon you will realize, the default standby/suspend/off happens after 10 mintues, which coincides with the autolock delay.
-So the autolock will trigger before the sleep happens and the screen doesn't shut off at all.
+So the autolock will trigger while the sleep is happening and the screen doesn't shut off at all.
 Moreover, `xautolock` will keep trying to lock every 10 minutes even if it already locked.
 Again, this will reset the idle timer and prevent sleeping.

 # The fix
-After scouring the internet for 2 days and trying various suggestions from various forums, my **wishes** still can't be fulfilled...
+After scouring the internet for 2 days and trying suggestions from various forums, my **wishes** are still left unfulfilled...
 BUT then I finally came across something useful.
 Guess where?
 The `man` pages for `i3lock` &#128514;.
 Under the section `DPMS`, there is some suggested code for getting exactly what I want.
 The code is pasted below (with my edits):
 ```
 #!/bin/sh
 revert() {